-All data handling and statistical analyses were performed in the statistical software environment program R, version 3.2.4 (R Core Team 2016).
-Tracking data were pre-processed prior to analyses using a speed filter, removing points exceeding a maximum velocity of 50 km h-1 (McDuie et al. 2015); additionally, GPS tracks were gap filled using interpolation to 10 min intervals (Weimerskirch et al. 2006).
-As loggers were active for several days, multiple foraging trips were observed for most individuals.
-To split long trips from short trips within multi-day GPS tracks we used the R 'tripsplit' function from the 'marine IBA' package (Lascelles et al. 2016) and isolated long trips (>4 d duration; Congdon et al. 2005) for further analysis.
-We could not determine individual foraging trips within multi-day PTT tracks (due to near colony positional error) so we removed all fixes from tracks within the 'short-trip zone' of 300 km around Heron Island (McDuie et al. 2015).
+All data handling and statistical analyses were performed in the statistical software environment 136 program R, version 3.2.4 (R Core Team 2016).
+Tracking data were pre-processed prior to analyses 137 using a speed filter, removing points exceeding a maximum velocity of 50 km/h (McDuie et al. 138 2015), additionally GPS tracks were gap filled using interpolation to 10 minute interval 139 (Weimerskirch et al. 2006).
+As loggers were active for several days multiple foraging trips were 140 observed for most individuals.
+To split long-trips from short-trips within multi-day GPS tracks we used the R 'tripsplit' function from the 'marine IBA' package (Lascelles et al. 2016) and isolated 142 long-trips (>4 days duration; Congdon et al. 2005) for further analysis.
+We could not determine 143 individual foraging trips within multi-day PTT tracks (due to near colony positional error) so 144 removed all fixes from tracks within the 'short-trip zone' of 300 km around Heron Island (McDuie 145 et al. 2015).
+146 To identify core-areas used by each colony for each year of long-trip tracking data, we employed 147 kernel analysis using the package 'adehabitatHR' (Calenge 2006).
+All locations within each colony-148 year combination were used with a grid size of 0.5 km and, for consistency, the same smoothing 149 parameter (h) of 20 km for GPS and PTT data following McDuie et al. (2015).
+The 50% UD was 150 selected from resultant kernels to represent the core-area used by wedge-tailed shearwaters in each year (Hamer et al. 2007).
+To identify behavioural states and thereby identify foraging locations, we 152 applied Hidden Markov Models (HMM) to the GPS data.
+We constructed a single HMM using the 153 full GPS tracking dataset, including an identifier for each trip, using the package 'moveHMM' 154

-To identify core areas used by each colony for each year of long-trip tracking data, we employed kernel analysis using the package 'adehabitatHR' (Calenge 2006).
-All locations within each colony-year combination were used with a grid size of 0.5 km and, for consistency, the same smoothing parameter (h) of 20 km for GPS and PTT data following McDuie et al. (2015).
-The 50 % UD was selected from resultant kernels to represent the core area used by wedge-tailed shearwaters in each year (Hamer et al. 2007).
-To identify behavioural states and thereby identify foraging locations, we applied hidden Markov models (HMM) to the GPS data.
-We constructed a single HMM using the full GPS tracking dataset, including an identifier for each trip, using the package 'moveHMM' (Michelot et al. 2016).
-For each consecutive GPS point, the step length and turning angle were calculated, producing 3 distributions consistent with foraging, resting and transiting behaviours observed in HMM studies of boobies (Oppel et al. 2015) and shearwaters (Dean et al. 2013).
-The fitted HMM was then used to classify each GPS point as foraging, resting or transiting.
+(Michelot et al. 2016).
+For each consecutive GPS point the step length and turning angle were calculated, producing three distributions consistent with foraging, resting and transiting behaviours observed in HMM studies of boobies (Oppel et al. 2015) and shearwaters (Dean et al. 2012).
+The fitted HMM was then used to classify each GPS point as either foraging, resting or transiting.